-1.4.2 - How the feedback obtained is being analyzed and utilized for overall development of the institution?
+1.4.2 - How the feedback obtained is being analyzed and utilized for overall development of the institution? (maximum 500 words)

 Feedback Obtained

 There is no structured framework for obtaining feedback from the stakeholders.
 The college is planning to introduce it in the near future.